-- to encourage, promote and facilitate recreational, cultural, social and educational pastimes and activities, and - to provide for passive recreational activities or pastimes and for the casual playing of games, and
+- to encourage, promote and facilitate recreational, cultural, social and educational pastimes and activities, and - to provide for passive recreational activities or pastimes and for the casual playing of games, and to improve the land in such a way as to promote and facilitate its use to achieve the other core objectives for its management.

-&lt;sup>25 Local Government (General) Regulation 2021 - NSW legislation.
+25 Local Government (General) Regulation 2021 - NSW legislation.